glisak/Rhetos-wiki/Development-environment-setup.md

     * Name: "RhetosAppPool"
     * NET framework version: "v4.x"
     * Managed pipeline mode: "Integrated"
-3. Open "RhetosAppPool" => "Advanced settings" => Change "Identity" => Select "Custom account" => Enter a domain user account that will be used for Rhetos server (on a development computer enter the **developer's account**).
+3. Open "RhetosAppPool" => "Advanced settings" => Change "Identity" => Select "Custom account" => Enter a domain user account that will be used for Rhetos server (on a development computer enter your full account name; to find it type `whoami` in the command prompt).
 If you are **not using** a Windows domain account, see the next paragraph for setting the custom account.
     * Note: This account must have *db_owner* rights for the Rhetos database (see Database setup).
 4. *Only for older versions*: If using Rhetos v1.1 or older, "RhetosAppPool" => "Advanced settings" => check "Enable 32-Bit Application".
 5. Select "Sites" => Right click "Default Web Site" => "Add application...", enter the following data: